 At present, there are 24 High Courts in India.

 The number of judges of the High Court has not been fixed by the constitution, but it has been left to the discretion of the president.

 Every High Court consists of a Chief Justice and other such judges as the President may from time to time appoint.
-(Article 216).
-(Powers and Functions of High Court)
+(Article 216)

 2. Appointment of the Judges of the High Court –